 Ross supports Clause 40 Foundation because he recognizes that absent vigilance, governments will accrete and all too often abuse their powers.
 Clause 40 Foundation does critical work to ensure that principles of due process are honored and advanced.

-Blair is a partner at Zuckerman Spaeder, LLP, where he represents individuals and entities in a wide array of sophisticated civil and criminal litigation matters.
-In his pro bono legal work, Blair has represented inmates on death row, written appellate amicus briefs on significant issues of criminal law and procedure, and provided legal ethics advice to public defender organizations.
+Blair is a partner at Zuckerman Spaeder LLP, where he represents individuals and entities in a wide array of sophisticated civil and criminal litigation matters.
+In his pro bono legal work, Blair has represented inmates on death row, written appellate amicus briefs on significant issues of criminal law and procedure, provided legal ethics advice to public defender organizations, and litigated civil rights actions on behalf of wrongfully convicted individuals.

-Before joining the firm in 1988, Blair tried serious felony cases as an attorney at the Public Defender Service for the District of Columbia and now serves as Chairperson of their Board of Trustees.
-He previously served as a founding Board Member of Gideon’s Promise and is Co-Founder and Former Chairman of the Board of Directors of the Mid-Atlantic Innocence Project.
+Before joining Zuckerman Spaeder in 1988, Blair tried serious felony cases as an attorney at the Public Defender Service for the District of Columbia (PDS).
+He has served as Chairman of the PDS Board of Trustees, Chairman of the Board of Directors of the Mid-Atlantic Innocence Project, and as a member of the Board of Directors of Gideon’s Promise.

-Blair supports the work of Clause 40 Foundation because be believes that all persons accused of crimes – regardless of race, class, or popularity – deserve zealous representation and due process in the criminal justice system.
+Blair supports the work of Clause 40 Foundation because he believes that all persons accused of crimes – regardless of race, class, or popularity – deserve zealous representation and due process.

 Since graduating from law school, Alex has spent her entire career in the public sector working to ensure that everyone has access to affordable healthcare.
 For the past ten years, she has been working at the U.S. Department of Health and Human Services, as a senior health insurance policy specialist, working on matters related to the implementation and enforcement of the Affordable Care Act.